Translations

 Tribute

 Hal Trent is still my friend.
-He went to Rogersville City School, in grade school.
-He and I became friends in high school, at the Rogersville High School (which is now the Rogersville Middle School).
+He attended Rogersville City School in grade school.
+I went to the county school.
+He and I became friends in high school, both attending Rogersville High School (which is now Rogersville Middle School).
 In high school, we had a few classes together.
 He and I became friends.
-I remember many details from those years.
+I remember much from those years.
 Hal was a good friend.
 He was born on 3/18/1960.
 I was born on 7/17/1960.

-After high school graduation, in 1978, we went our separate ways.
+After high school graduation in 1978, we went our separate ways.
 I graduated from college.
-I proposed marriage, and Mrs. Appalachian Irishman accepted.
-We moved to Missouri (1986 – 1992).
-Later, we moved to Moscow, Russia (1994 – 1999).
-Hal stayed in my hometown of Rogersville, Tennessee.
+Before graduation, I asked Mrs. Appalachian Irishman to marry me, and she accepted.
+Once married, we moved to Missouri (1986–1992).
+Later, we moved to Moscow, Russia (1994–1999).
+Hal stayed in our hometown, Rogersville, Tennessee.
 That was good for him.

-At some point, as I recall, Hal and I reconnected, in the late 1990's.
-He had a business in the old Raley-Vaughn Motor Company building, which had been turned into a mall with various businesses.
-(It's now the main location of the First Community Bank.)
-I think that we reconnected, when I stopped by, during a four-to-six-week furlough from Russia.
+At some point, as I recall, Hal and I reconnected in the late 1990s.
+He had a business in the old Raley-Vaughn Motor Company building, which had been turned into a mall that included various shops.
+(The main branch of First Community Bank is now at the location.)
+I think that Hal and I reconnected, when I stopped by his shop during a four-to-six-week furlough from Russia.

-After we returned from Russia, I met Hal a few times.
-We saw each other at our high school reunion, on 4/13/2012, as I recall.
-Afterward, we saw each other a few times, when his wife, Kathy, and he were selling produce, at fall festivals in Bean Station and Rogersville, Tennessee.
+After my wife and I moved back from Russia, I met Hal a few times.
+We saw each other at our high school reunion on 4/13/2012, as I recall.
+Afterward, we saw each other a few times.
+Hal's wife, Kathy, and he sold produce at fall festivals in Bean Station and Rogersville.
+That's when we usually met.

 Hal, aside from aging as we all do, was still the same person that he was in high school.
 He had wisdom, wit, and a great sense of humor.
 He was a man of God.

-Hal left this world to go home, on 4/17/2021, Saturday.
+Hal left this world to go home on Saturday, 4/17/2021.
 He was 61.
 Christian-Sells Funeral Home has Hal's obituary.
-The visitation and funeral are in a few minutes, later today.
-The drive is 1.25 hours, one-way.
-I had thought about driving.
+The visitation and funeral start in a few minutes, later today.
+The one-way drive is about 1.25 hours.
+I had thought about attending.
 I wish that I could have.
 Yesterday, I wrote the following on Hal's tribute wall:

-Marion W. Ferrell: my heartfelt prayers to Hal's family and friends.
-Hal and I graduated high school in the same class.
+Marion W. Ferrell: My heartfelt prayers to Hal's family and friends.
+Hal and I graduated from high school in the same class.
 In the 1990s, I saw him again.
-I saw him a few times, when Kathy and he were selling great Winesap apples, in Bean Station or Rogersville, during the annual festivals.
-I will write an article, on my website, https://www.appalachianirishman.com, in a day or so.
+I saw him a few times, when Kathy and he were selling great Winesap apples in Bean Station or Rogersville during the annual fall festivals.
+I will write an article on my website, https://www.appalachianirishman.com, in a day or so.
 Hal, my friend, I hiked House Mt. #178 yesterday for you.
 You are Home.
 We, here, will join you at Home!
 Won't it be great at that heavenly high school reunion?
 It will be!

 Conclusion